At K J Smith Solicitors we are able to mediate on a number of cases, ranging from the straightforward through to the highly complex.

 This is the perfect opportunity to take control of the decisions being made, rather than a judge, in the event that you are not happy about the final decisions.
-Throughout the mediation process you can discuss how you would both like things to work out going forward and the mediator can assist by helping you find a common solution.
+Throughout the mediation process you can discuss how you would both like things to work out going forward and the family mediation lawyer can assist by helping you find a common solution.

 Step Three: Once the mediation process comes to a conclusion, a document presenting all the agreed proposals will be given to you.
 This can be passed on to your solicitor who will put these documents into a legally binding contract known as a ‘Consent Order’.

 The duration of the mediation process depends on you and your partner’s individual circumstances and also the issues being discussed.
 However on average, 4 sessions are usually enough for you and your partner to come to an amicable conclusion.

 Family Mediation is a helpful option for couples going through a separation or divorce who wish to explore and discuss their options for their children and finances in a more amicable and co-operative way.
 By working with our family mediation solicitors, both parties can openly discuss their issues and receive professional advice on a suitable way forward.

 The benefits of family mediation ensure you can discuss issues at your own speed and come to a rational decision without being rushed.
 By choosing mediation, this allows your family to structure long-term solutions and keep control of the decisions being made, rather than having the decisions being ordered by court.

 Mediation allows you to examine your options and carefully consider the choices that are being made not just for you, but also for your children.
 It also helps to resolve issues in a collaborative and non-confrontational way, often helping you to come to a decision with your partner before the relationship breaks down beyond repair.